matteototaro/sic-thermal-lifetime/README.md

 Failure predicted when `D_total ≥ 1.0` (100% life consumed)

----

-## 📚 Thesis Objectives

-### 1. Digital Twin Creation
-Build a **MATLAB/Python model** capable of predicting cumulative damage from any automotive mission profile.

-### 2. Test Definition
-Define **AQG 324-compliant testing procedures** for:
-- Power cycling qualification tests
-- Model validation against physical failure data

-### 3. Experimental Setup
-Design synchronized test bench using **Source Measurement Unit (SMU)** for:
-- Microsecond-accurate temperature estimation
-- Real-time junction temperature monitoring during stress tests

----

 ## ⚠️ NOTE ON CONFIDENTIALITY

-This work was developed in collaboration with **Ferrari S.p.A.**
+This work was initially developed on MALTAB in collaboration with **Ferrari S.p.A.** for my Master's Thesis.

 Due to intellectual property (IP) considerations:
 - ✅ **Full thesis documentation** is publicly available